rizaudo/chisel3-docker/README.md

 ## How to use interactively
 `docker run -it -v $(pwd):/chisel rizaudo/chisel3-docker /bin/bash`
-ant then `sbt test` or something you wants.
+and then `sbt test` or something you wants.